-When not teaching or writing, Darin keeps busy as a attending his students’ productions and concerts, visiting various historical sites (his one son had a bumper sticker made: “Caution.
+When not teaching or writing, Darin keeps busy attending his students’ productions and concerts, visiting various historical sites (his one son had a bumper sticker made: “Caution.
 I brake for historical markers!”), reading historical novels, hiking with his sons and dogs, swimming, visiting his family in Indiana, and spending several days in The Outer Banks.

-Thanks for visiting Darin’s world, and learning about his life in the Miami Valley.
+Thanks for visiting Darin’s world and learning about his life in The Miami Valley.